Kyle Sloter: New Orleans Breakers

-Sloter was selected in the 1st Round of the 2022 USFL Draft by the New Orleans Breakers of the United States Football League.
+Sloter was selected in the 1st Round of the 2022 USFL draft by the New Orleans Breakers of the United States Football League.

-Sloter was awarded Week 2 Offensive Player of the Week after his performance in the Breakers 34–3 rout of divisional rival, Tampa Bay.

-In Week 4, Kyle Sloter found Jonathan Adams for the game-winning touchdown with 0:10 seconds left against Houston Gamblers.
+Sloter was awarded Week 2 Offensive Player of the Week after his performance in the Breakers 34–3 rout of divisional rival, the Tampa Bay Bandits.
+In Week 4, Kyle Sloter found Jonathan Adams for the game-winning touchdown with 0:10 seconds left against the Houston Gamblers.

 Sloter and the Breakers made history in Week 7 by forcing the first overtime in league history with a 27–27 tie at the end of regulation vs the Michigan Panthers.
 The Breakers would win the first USFL overtime game by converting 2 of 3 2 point tries defeating the Panthers 31–27.
 Sloter finished that game with a 64.1 completion %, 266 yards, and 2 touchdowns.
 Sloter was awarded his second Offensive Player of the Week in Week 7.

-Sloter was named to the All-USFL Team a couple of weeks before the playoffs.
+On June 16, 2022, Sloter was named to the All-USFL Team.
 Sloter finished the regular season second in the league in passing yards with 1,798 and helped the Breakers become one of the league's top offenses.
 Sloter had nine passing touchdowns and one rushing touchdown compared to 11 interceptions, but he was far more accurate to start the season before multiple injuries bothered him down the stretch of the season.

-Sloter’s championship hopes fell short after the Birmingham Stallions beat the Breakers 31-17 in the Semi-Final.
+Sloter's championship hopes fell short after the Birmingham Stallions beat the Breakers 31–17 in the semi-final.

+Sloter's Breakers jersey was put in display at the Pro Football Hall of Fame.

 Jacksonville Jaguars

 Sloter had a free agent visit with the Jacksonville Jaguars on July 23, 2022.
-On July 24, 2022, Sloter signed with the Jaguars.
+The next day, Sloter signed with the Jaguars.
 He was released on August 9, 2022.

 Arlington Renegades

-Sloter was selected by the Arlington Renegades in the 2023 XFL Draft.
+Sloter was selected by the Arlington Renegades in the 2023 XFL draft.